fssa-batch3/aravindth.kannan__web_project/README.md

           a.
 Navigate to the registration page.
           b.
 Enter the required information such as name,email,password and phone number.
           c.
 Click the "Register" button.
-          d.
-Click the "Edit" button.
-          e.
-You can edit your profile.
-          f.
-Click the "delete" button.
-          g.
-You can delete your profile.

    *Expected Result:
           1.The user is redirected to the login page.